Allie Williams, Youngstown, Ohio

 She enjoyed playing baseball, bowling, latch hook, shopping, traveling and loved skating.
 Her passion was being with her wonderful family.

-Besides her parents, she was preceded in death by her husband, Johnnie, whom she married September 9, 1972 and who passed away March 23, 2011; her daughter, Brenda Williams; grandsons, Dion and Kareem Williams; great grandson, Ronald Jeffery Jones; her siblings, Reba Rogers, Elma Williams, Lillie Mae Holland, Leonard Jr., Lee Walker, Billy, Raymond, Columbus, Leroy and Earlie Holland.
+Besides her parents, she was preceded in death by her husband, Johnnie, whom she married September 9, 1972 and who passed away March 23, 2011; her daughter, Brenda Williams; grandsons, Dion and Kareem Williams; great-grandson, Ronald Jeffery Jones and her siblings, Reba Rogers, Elma Williams, Lillie Mae Holland, Leonard, Jr., Lee Walker, Billy, Raymond, Columbus, Leroy and Earlie Holland.

-Visitation will be Saturday, September 10, 2022 from 9:00 – 10:00 a.m. at the Antioch Baptist Church, 110 Funston Street, Yo., OH.
+Visitation will be Saturday, September 10, 2022 from 9:00 – 10:00 a.m. at the Antioch Baptist Church, 110 Funston Street, Youngstown, Ohio.
 Funeral services will follow at 10:00 a.m.
 Due to the pandemic, all guests are asked to wear masks and observe social distancing.

 Services of Love and Dignity entrusted to the L. E. Black, Phillips & Holden Funeral Home.